Both bitcoin and Ethereum are cracking at the seams right now

 The scaling problem refers to the rising transaction fees and slower average transaction speeds that come when a cryptocurrency network gets too popular for its own good.
-Right now, it looks like both bitcoin and Ethereum are reaching that limit.
+Right now, buyers need to consider whether both bitcoin and Ethereum are reaching that limit.

 The Ethereum network has all but ground to a halt since the start of December, with more than 20,000 pending transactions patiently waiting in the wings since 6 December.

-And on the bitcoin network, there are over 100,000 unconfirmed transactions at the time of writing.
+And on the bitcoin network, there are hundreds of thousands of unconfirmed transactions at the time of writing.

 You can see how the number of unconfirmed transactions spiked in December 2017.